gianwario/CADOCS/README.md

 - **Filomena Ferrucci** — *fferrucci@unisa.it* — Software Engineering (SeSa) Lab, Department of Computer Science - University of Salerno, Salerno, Italy
 -->

-## How to Install the Tool Locally
+## How to Install CADOCS: Conversational Agent Locally

 There are several ways to install the tool.
 We discuss them individually below.
 <!--